 7. SECURITY BREACH NOTIFICATION

 a) Notification Timing.
-Should a Party become aware of any Data Security Breach by a sub-processor in relation to Shared Personal Data, and where such a Breach is of a material impact to this Data Processing Addendum or is likely to have a material impact on the Parties, the relevant Party should immediately notify the Parties and the relevant Party shall provide immediate feedback about any impact this incident may/will have on the affected Parties, including the anticipated impacts to the rights and freedoms of Data Subjects if applicable.
+Should a Party become aware of any Data Security Breach by a sub-processor in relation to Shared Personal Data, where such a Breach is of a material impact to this Data Processing Addendum or is likely to have a material impact on the Parties, the relevant Party should immediately notify the Parties and the relevant Party shall provide immediate feedback about any impact this incident may/will have on the affected Parties, including the anticipated impacts to the rights and freedoms of Data Subjects, if applicable.
 Such notification will be provided as promptly as possible but in any event no later than 24 hours after detection of the Data Security Breach.
 Nothing in this section should be construed as limiting or changing any notification obligation of a Party under Applicable Laws.

 b) Notification Format and Content.
 Notification of a Data Security Breach will be in writing to the information/administrative contact identified by the Parties, though communication may take place first via telephone.
 The notifying Party must be provided the following information, to the greatest extent possible, with further updates as additional information comes to light: